dpadula85/OFET_strain/ML_data/README.md

 performed in the development phase of this work.
 We included these data in the training set of the ML models.

-The `eht.csv` file was not used, it was just to check that Extended Hueckel Model is not appropriate for transfer integrals.
+The `eht.csv` file was not used, it was just to check that Extended H&uuml;ckel Model is not appropriate for transfer integrals.